Climate Change and Arctic Wildlife

 Listen to an interview I gave to Radio Canada International

 This research involves collaborations with an international group of academics including James Dale (Massey University), John Fitzpatrick (Stockholm University), Bart Kempenaers (Max Planck) and Sigal Balshine (McMaster University).
-It is funded through various sources including NSERC and the New Zealand Marsden Fund.
+It is primarily funded through NSERC and the New Zealand Marsden Fund.

-One of the most important parts of an animal’s environment is other members of their species.
-I have been studying how parental care, sexual behaviour and social competition influence traits, survival, and reproduction in a variety of vertebrate species.
+Animals spend much of their time interacting with other members of their species.
+I have been studying how parental care, sexual behaviour and social competition influence reproduction, survival and evolution in a variety of vertebrate species.

 Dey CJ, Dale J and Quinn JS.
 2014.
 Manipulating the appearance of a badge of status causes changes in true badge expression.
 Proceedings of the Royal Society B